MohamedWElteir/grades-checker/README.md

 **Grades page:**
 ![grades page](/assets/grades_page.jpeg)
-This is the page where the student can check their grades.
+This is the page where the students can check their grades.
 The page contains a table for each semester, with the info about the courses the student has enrolled into as shown in the image above.
 Please note that the website is in **Arabic**, and all the course names are in **Arabic**, I translated the site so anyone would understand the concept.
 So the API will send the grades in Arabic (as how you will see later) since **the website is in Arabic by default.**.

 ## Let me explain how to use the API: